Brief description of CenturyLink Datacentre:

 All prices exclusive of VAT.
 VAT will not be charged if you provide a valid VAT tax ID or order from outside of the EU.
 For private customers with residence in other EU countries we charge the applicable VAT rate of the respective country in accordance with EU legislation.

-Greenhouse Datacenters first data center is situated in Naaldwijk, The Netherlands.
-This central location in the Westland municipality (Rotterdam/Den Haag region) is known for its many large businesses, which are mainly agricultural.
-The purpose of the data center in Naaldwijk is to offer high-quality TIER 3 colocation services at competitive prices.
-Datacenter in Naaldwijk has a total floor area of 1500 m2, with approximately half of this space reserved for colocation services, offering a total capacity of 216 server rack cabinets.
+CenturyLink data center is situated in the capital state - Amsterdam, The Netherlands.
+The purpose of the data center is to offer high-quality TIER 3 colocation services at competitive prices.
+Datacenter has a total floor area of 1500 m2, with approximately half of this space reserved for colocation services, offering a total capacity of 216 server rack cabinets.